THE SUN REDESIGN. – A QUICKFIRE UX REDESIGN

 - Incremental Change is good – I believe that incremental change is better for the users so that it is easier for them to accept.
 I kept the comment section for the articles as is and made sure that the images used are mostly of the same dimensions.
 This ensures that the user is not subjected to a barrage of changes feels out of place within the website

-- Placement of Advertisements – One of the bigger goals hinted by my other persona (Rob P. Higdon) was the fact that he loves to search deals by looking at the advertisements on the page.
+- Placement of Advertisements – One of the bigger frustrations hinted by the users was the abundance of advertisement and its placement.
 I positioned the advertisements in such a way that they neither hinder the general reading population nor appear to confuse the readers on a given headline.

 The Sun is a huge brand in the United Kingdom with more than a million readers.
 However, there are a lot of competitors who provide content in genres focused by The Sun.
-Through an incremental development in design, the readers do not fall into the zone of having too many changes hit them.
+Through an incremental development in design, the readers do not fall into the zone of having too many changes hitting them at once.
 Adapting to a sudden change may be hard for users, but incremental changes may not affect the number of users visiting the website.
 From reducing the amount of white space to providing a clear readable menu, a small design idea can go a long way.
+Having said that, two days is a relatively small chunk of time to pull of a redesign which would effectively increase the number of people reading.
+I intend to work more on this and provide an end to end solution to make the website a better place on the internet.